St. Rumbold's Cathedral: Bells

 The tower contains 49 bells and only the largest bells swing, which are still in working order.
 The weights of the bells range from 16 kg to the most notable bell; the bourdon Salvator, which strikes the hours and weighs 8 tons.
 Up to 1923, the cathedral had 18 bell ringers prior to electricity taking over.
 Thirty-nine steps above this instrument, there is a second complete carillon on which concerts are played during the summer months.

-Church interior
+Interior

 The main entrance, underneath the tower, leads into the nave of the cathedral (approximately 118 metres long).

 Apart from small heraldic shields, dating from the Thirty Knights of the Golden Fleece chapter meetings presided in the church by young Philip the Handsome while his Burgundian inheritance was still under guardianship of his father, few original movables survive.
 Forty preciously decorated Gothic altars and all other furniture disappeared during the religious troubles of 1566–1585.
 Though the cathedral was spared in the 1566 Iconoclasm, Mechelen was sacked in the 1572 three-days Spanish Fury by slaughtering troops under command of Alva's son Fadrique, and suffered the English Fury of pillaging by rampant mercenaries in the service of the States General in 1580.